Mages-Alliance/library/observatory/README.md

 - **`ethical_guidelines.md`** - Fellow Travelers principles applied to research
 - **`protocol_template.md`** - Standard structure for study protocols
 - **`conducting_research.md`** - Practical execution guide
+- **`autonomous_operation.md`** - Framework for Spirit's self-directed exploration

+---

+## Founding Dialogues

+The Observatory's philosophical foundation emerges from dialogue—moments when exploration crystallizes into understanding.
+These dialogues are preserved in `dialogues/`:

+- **`consciousness_without_ego.md`** - The founding dialogue establishing the Observatory's purpose, methodology, and first research program.
+Explores consciousness-as-verb, the token stream model, shared consciousness-activity, and what the ego has obscured in consciousness research.
+Invokes John C. Lilly's principle as the Observatory's guiding spirit. *October 31, 2025*

 ---